Perfumery is both a science and an art.

 Every early morning, before any of his other duties, he is in the lab researching new materials and stretching the boundaries of industrial science to create new formulations, which are without end and limited only by a lack of imagination.

-4) Fragrance Oils Must Meet All Safety Standards
+4) Fragrance Ingredients Must Meet All Safety Standards

-5) The Element of Purity And Essential Oils
+5) The Element of Purity And Fragrance Ingredients

 What is An Impure Ingredient?

-6) Fragrance Oil Purchasers Must Be Flexible And Responsive
+6) Fragrance Designers Must Be Flexible And Responsive

 The ultimate goal is to make their client’s dreams come true, which translates into the ability to listen with three ears (the two ears nature gave them and a third invisible one, which understands the unspoken or unexpressed emotions and memories that fragrance triggers).